rattrap/minimal-arch-linux/README.md

 - LVM on LUKS
 - LUKS2
 - systemd-boot (with Pacman hook for automatic updates)
-- mkinitcpio - systemd init hooks (instead of busybox)
+- systemd init hooks (instead of busybox)
 - SSD Periodic TRIM
 - Intel microcode
 - Standard Kernel + LTS kernel as fallback
-- AppArmor
+- AppArmor (with caching for faster startup)

 ### Requirements